 Ten Tips For Teaching Your Teen to Drive Safely

 There are many factors contributing to the high number of accidents caused by teen drivers; inexperience, the risk taker/invincibility mentality, speeding and racing, and distractions such as having friends in the car or using a cell phone.
 With the chance of a teen being involved in a fatal accident 4 times that of an adult it is important to instill safe driving habits in your teen from the first time they get behind the wheel- rather than having them learn the hard way by being involved in serious collision.
+Here are ten tips for teaching your teen to drive safely.

 1. Enroll your teen in defensive driving courses